Nabeel1401/rust-port-scanner/README.md

 - Our own devices
 - Networks where you have explicit permission
 - Unauthorized scanning of systems is illegal and unethical.

+## Conclusion

+This project demonstrates a practical understanding of networking, asynchronous programming, and security concepts using Rust.
+By building a functional port scanner with banner grabbing, we gained insight into how real-world security tools operate.
+The project also emphasizes ethical and responsible usage of such tools.